 Photo emulsion needs to be kept dark.
-If another screen is likely to be coated in the next hour or so, you can leave emulsion in the scoop coater, if you follow this procedure: Scrape down the emulsion coating the blade with a square-ended scraper, so it is all at the level of the reservoir.
+If another screen is likely to be coated in the next hour or so, you can leave emulsion in the scoop coater, if you follow this procedure: Use a square-ended scraper to scrape down the emulsion on the scooper blade, so it is all at the level of the reservoir.
 Next, clean the blade edge carefully with a damp but squeezed-out paper towel.
 Finally, cover the scoop coater tightly with a double layer of tin foil.
 Otherwise, return the emulsion to its jar and, wearing gloves, thoroughly wash the scoop coater.